-This photo blog came about through the helpful suggestion of my Uncle who has been very supportive through these challenging times.
-Photography is quite therapeutic and has been a great way to [re]connect with people.
+This blog is the result of a suggestion by my uncle, who has been supportive through these challenging times even when others have not.
+People that I have known all or most of my life do not understand and some have cut ties.
+Photography is very therapeutic for me and has been a great way to reconnect with people.

 I am currently using a Cannon Powershot camera, though it’s a small point-and-shoot camera and some people at a photography meet up I used to attend laughed about it. 🙂 Now that smartphones can pretty much replace a camera, my more recent pictures from this year are taken with an iPhone SE that came free with a plan from Best Buy.

 I am Toronto born and raised, at the tail-end of the 60s.
 It was a much different time.
 I now have a passion for preserving the beautiful and relatively balanced Canada, I once knew and loved.